afollestad/material-dialogs/README.md

 <style name="AppTheme" parent="Theme.AppCompat.Light.DarkActionBar">

     <!--
-        All dialogs will default to Theme.DARK.
+        All dialogs will default to Theme.DARK with this set to true.
     -->
     <item name="md_dark_theme">true</item>